vaynexie/DRM/readme.md

 Code and data will be available here soon.

-Correspond to: Vayne Xie (wxieai@cse.ust.hk）
+Correspondence to: Vayne Xie (wxieai@cse.ust.hk）